 But whatever the scale of the event and wherever it's held, Scotland's Hogmanay celebrations guarantee a warm welcome and more new friends than you ever knew you had, all in a frenzy of goodwill!
 At midnight, sing along with Auld Lang Syne.
 For an unforgettable Hogmanay break, it's got to be Scotland.

 Hogmanay in Edinburgh

-Three days of fantastic atmosphere and unforgettable memories.
+In 2021, enjoy three days of fantastic atmosphere and unforgettable memories.
 It must be experienced to be believed!

 30 December - Torchlight procession

 Join the revellers and get the party started!
 In Scotland, New Year's carousing gets underway when thousands of torch-bearers join Up Helly Aa's Vikings, pipes and drums.
 Together, they march through the heart of Edinburgh with flaming torches, creating a river of fire down the historic Royal Mile to Holyrood Park for the finale and closing celebrations.

 Princes Street welcomes the merrymakers to one of the greatest events on the planet (and we mean it!).
 Set beneath the spectacular backdrop of Edinburgh Castle, dance the night away at the Concert in the Gardens featuring incredible live music, entertainment, DJs, giant screens, and outdoor bars.

 As the bells strike midnight, admire the world-famous Edinburgh Hogmanay Midnight Fireworks on the castle ramparts.
 And make sure you don't leave before Auld Lang Syne - a national sing-along where you join hands with friends you just met from across the globe in its biggest rendition in the world.

 1 January - The Loony Dook